ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_operation.md

 **NOTE**:
 - This instructions has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
 - This instructions are supposed to be running on PC ROS packages installed in.
 Please run the instructions below on your PC ROS packages installed in.
-- Make sure to run the [OpenMANIPULATOR-X controller](/docs/en/platform/openmanipulator_x/ros_controller_package/#launch-controller) instructions before running the instruction below.
+- Make sure to run the [[ROS] OpenMANIPULATOR-X controller](/docs/en/platform/openmanipulator_x/ros_controller_package/#launch-controller) instructions before running the instruction below.
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>